Skip to navigation Skip to content

 3

-QCS shows 'b' (browse) in the S field and is now ready to accept status codes in the STATUS field to indicate whether or not the transaction had been processed correctly or incorrectly.
+QCS shows b (browse) in the S field and is now ready to accept status codes in the STATUS field to indicate whether the transaction had been processed correctly or incorrectly.
 See Resources for status codes.

 If several updates have been done in CDMS on the same Medicare card, QCS may select the same card multiple times on the same day.
 In these cases, quality checkers must only action the first transaction line related to the same Medicare number with a valid status code.
 Leave additional duplicate transaction lines unactioned.
 They will automatically be removed from QBBI after 21 days.